skiadas/Calc2Course/notes/lhopital.md

 Practice Exercises: 7.7 1-4, 6-7, 9-10, 14-16, 18, 19, 25, 27, 29, 47-48, 55

-Exercises to turn in (along with those from 7.8): 26, 46, 56, 58
+Exercises to turn in: 7.7 26, 46, 56, 58

 ## L'Hopital's Rule

-L'Hopital's Rule is a powerful result that allows us to compute some difficult integrals that belong to the indeterminate forms.
+L'Hopital's Rule is a powerful result that allows us to compute some difficult limits that take one of the indeterminate forms.

 > **Indeterminate Forms**
 >